AlliedCrowds/styleguide/sass/README.md

   @extend .other-class
 ```

 Knowing which classes a class inherits from always helps readability of code and also reduces bugs in code.
-Aim to stray away from @extends, however.
-If multiple classes and extending the same class, consider mixins.
+Aim to stray away from @extends, however, if multiple classes and extending the same class, consider mixins.

 ## List @includes Next